 In this time of social distancing, faculty at the School of Music, Theatre & Dance are finding new and creative ways to keep the performing arts alive and accessible to everyone.
-Their most recent project is a series of music playlists called SMTD Mixtapes.
-Faculty members from across the School will curate new playlists each week that showcase facets of the fields of music, theatre, and dance in 10-15 tracks on Spotify and SoundCloud.
+This project is a series of music playlists called #SMTDMixtapes.
+Faculty and staff members from across the School will curate new playlists each week that showcase facets of the fields of music, theatre, and dance in 10-15 tracks on Spotify and SoundCloud.

 Check back each week to listen and to learn more about the genesis of each playlist.

 Caitlin Taylor is the Career Services Coordinator for the EXCEL Lab